Palikadude/Halcyon/readme.txt

-Halcyon is a mod for PMDO created by Palika that is essentially its own brand new PMD game.
+Halcyon is a mod for PMDO created by Palika that aims to recapture the vibes and energy of Explorers.
+It currently consists of 3 chapters.

-Please keep it under wraps until I go public with it.
-This will happen when enough work has been done to release a demo.
-The first one will be after the 3rd chapter (first outlaw job).

 Credits:
-Palika - mod author. scripting, writing, balancing, etc. (all non-engine work) Audino - for making the engine, adding features that I needed for the game
+Palika - mod author. scripting, writing, balancing, etc. (all non-engine work, except where other credit is given) Audino - for making the engine, adding features that I needed for the game.
+His work cannot be understated as without him this mod would not exist

 Playtesters:
 Sunkern
 Audino
+Xindage
+Minemaker0430
+NanaelJustice
+Trio-

 Spriting credits:
 Edan Momu - guild exterior and partial interior sprite work